tony19/logback-examples/android/robolectric/README.md

-Note that Robolectric prevents logback-android from grabbing assets resources, so we have to direct logback-android to the logback.xml using system properties.
+Note that Robolectric prevents logback-android from grabbing assets resources, so we have to direct logback-android to the logback.xml using the `logback.configurationFile` system property.
 There are a few options for this...

 ### Command-line